SRSG-Workshops/spreadsheets/_episodes/02-common-mistakes.md

 - [Inclusion of metadata within data](#metadata)
 - [Date formatting](../03-dates-as-data/)

-> ## Exercise
-> 1. Use the same [messy data spreadsheet](../data/messy_survey_data.xls) you used in the
-> previous exercise.
-> 2. Have a look at each of the spreadsheet errors described below and fix your spreadsheet (in a separate tab or a
-> separate file), if you have not already done so.
-> 3. When you finish, compare your clean spreadsheet with [surveys.csv](https://ndownloader.figshare.com/files/2292172)
-> which is the example cleaned data file you downloaded during set up.
-Your cleaned spreadsheet might not be identical
-> to the surveys.csv, but it should have the same overall structure.
-{: .challenge}

 ## Using multiple tables

 A common mistake is creating multiple data tables within a single spreadsheet, as shown below.
 This will confuse a data analysis